in Psychology/Behavioural Science,

 List of publications, most recent contributions are linked below:

-Bridger, E. K., & Daly, M. (revisions submitted).
+Bridger, E. K., & Daly, M. (in press).
 Intergenerational social mobility predicts midlife well-being: prospective evidence from two large British cohorts.
 Social Science & Medicine.

 Daly, M. (in press).
 Personality traits and social structure.
 In M. Maclachlan & J. McVeigh (Eds.).
 Macropsychology - A population science for sustainable development.
 Cham, Switzerland: Springer International Publishing.

-Daly, M., Obschonka, M., Stuetzer, M., Sutin, A.R., Shaw-Taylor, L., Satchell, M., & Robinson, E. (revisions submitted).
+Daly, M., Obschonka, M., Stuetzer, M., Sutin, A.R., Shaw-Taylor, L., Satchell, M., & Robinson, E. (in press).
 Neuroticism mediates the relationship between industrial history and modern-day regional obesity levels.
 Journal of Personality.

 Mousteri, V., Daly, M., & Delaney, L. (2020).
 Underemployment and psychological distress: Propensity score and fixed effects estimates from two large UK samples.
 Social Science & Medicine, 244, doi: 10.1016/j.socscimed.2019.112641